realnifty/robot-gladiators/README.md

 ## Installation

-To run locally, clone the repository to your local machine and open with your preffered browser.
+To run locally, clone the repository to your local machine and open with your preferred browser.

 ## License